 In this blog series, we place the spotlight on K2 employees across the company from management and recruiters to the back office support teams.

-This week we talked to Marc Burgess, Principal Associate at K2’s Head office in London.
+This week we talked to Marc Burgess, SAP Recruiter at K2’s Head office in London.

 Can you tell us about yourself?